Robert Greenstein

 Before creating the center in 1981, Mr. Greenstein served as administrator of the Food and Nutrition Service within the U.S. Department of Agriculture, where he oversaw the Food Stamp program, the Women, Infants and Children (WIC) program and the school lunch and other child nutrition programs.

-Named by National Journal as one of the "most influential people affecting policy," Mr. Greenstein has played a significant role in a broad array of federal initiatives.
-Among his signature accomplishments, he helped over two decades to significantly expand the Earned Income Tax Credit (EITC) for low-income working families - which increasingly lifts more children out of poverty than any other federal program - while organizing (through the center) a national effort to ensure that eligible families know about the credit and apply for it.
+Named by National Journal as one of the “most influential people affecting policy,” Mr. Greenstein has played a significant role in a broad array of federal initiatives.
+Among his signature accomplishments, he helped over two decades to significantly expand the Earned Income Tax Credit (EITC) for low-income working families – which increasingly lifts more children out of poverty than any other federal program – while organizing a national effort to ensure that eligible families know about the credit and apply for it.

-The center's work extends far beyond Washington.
-It works extensively on fiscal policy and poverty issues on the state level, and it helps non-profit groups in developing countries and new democracies promote open debates on budget priorities, especially a budget's impact on the poor.
-The 2007 book, Forces for Good, listed the center as one of the 12 "most successful non-profits founded in recent U.S. history."
+The Center’s work extends far beyond Washington.
+It works extensively on fiscal policy and poverty issues on the state level, and it helps nonprofit groups in developing countries and new democracies promote open debates on budget priorities, especially a budget’s impact on the poor.
+The 2007 book, Forces for Good, listed the Center as one of the 12 “most successful nonprofits founded in recent U.S. history.”

 For close to three decades, Robert Greenstein has been holding the federal government accountable for decisions that affect our nation's low-income families and has earned a reputation among both parties as an honest, objective, thorough and credible source of information, particularly within a polarized political climate.
 Through his Center on Budget and Policy Priorities, he has established nothing less than a fourth branch of government, one that is invaluable to ensuring that the interests of all Americans are protected.

-Note: This profile is excerpted from the commemorative brochure published at the time of the awards' presentation.
+Note: This profile was written at the time of the awards’ presentation.